-Turkey-backed rebels down Syrian helicopter in Idlib: agency
+Turkish-backed rebels down Syrian helicopter in Idlib

 The Syrian Observatory war monitor said on Friday that Turkey had deployed around 6,500 soldiers to reinforce existing units in northwest Syria, as well as some 1,900 military vehicles since early February.

-The helicopter was struck as it flew over the front lines after leaving Aleppo, which is controlled by the government, Anadolu said.
+The helicopter was struck as it flew over the front lines after leaving Aleppo, which is controlled by the government, Turkish state-owned Anadolu news agency said.
 Rebels downed another government helicopter on Tuesday near the town of Nairab, to the south.

+Syrian state-run al-Ikhbariya TV meanwhile broadcast what it said was its crew driving for the first time into Aleppo via the M5 international highway that has been a focal point of President Bashar al-Assad’s latest military campaign.

+Ikhbariya said the Damascus to Aleppo roadway that runs through Idlib province was fully under the control of Syria’s army.

 Reporting by Ezgi Erkoyun, Tuvan Gumrukcu and Eric Knecht; Editing by Jonathan Spicer